 “The data on the time gap between threats breaking and people having the ability to defend against them shows a need for faster time to human cyber capability for large organizations.
 Without this, people will potentially be making decisions founded in unhelpful biases.”

 “Cybersecurity presents a unique skills development challenge for humans.
 Responding to a hybrid real-world and digital battlespace which is always changing means continuous skills development is crucial to preventing skills decay and building cognitive agility.”

-The findings of the report support the launch of the Immersive Labs Cyber Workforce Optimization solution.
+The findings of the report support the launch of the Immersive Labs Cyber Workforce Resilience solution.
 Designed to allow large organizations to measure and optimize the human cyber capabilities of both technical and non-technical teams, it allows organizations to turn their workforce into strategically managed defensive controls for the first time.

 “The insights produced by this report underscore the need for large organizations to have visibility of the cyber capabilities of their workforce, ” said James Hadley, CEO of Immersive Labs.
 “Without measuring the ability of technical and non-technical teams to mitigate risk, a critical part of resilience is missing.
 Gaps in cyber knowledge, skills and judgment can have the same impact as technical vulnerabilities.”

 For more information on the Cyber Workforce Benchmark, visit this page.

 Immersive Labs is the world’s first solution enabling organizations to measure, map to risk, and optimize the human cyber abilities of their workforce in line with a security strategy.
 The award-winning platform continuously tests, analyses, and improves the capabilities of technical and non-technical teams, allowing the expertise of the whole organization to meet ever-evolving risks.
 This embeds a new level of resilience, unlocking the strategic value of knowledge, skills and judgment in cyber risk reduction and crisis response for the first time.